Skip to main content

 training_labels = pd.read_parquet("s3://tecton.ai.public/tutorials/labels.pq", storage_options={"anon": True})

-# Join our label dataset to our transaction data to produce a list of training events
+# Join our labels to transactions to create training events

 training_events = training_labels.merge(transactions_df, on=["transaction_id"], how="left")[